We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - break down properly in the body

-For nearly 2 decades, the U.S. News and Pharmacy Times have co-authored an annual survey that goes out to pharmacists nationwide.
+For nearly 2 decades, U.S. News & World Report and Pharmacy Times have collaborated on an annual survey that goes out to pharmacists nationwide.

 Please note that no one at Medical News Today, including the writer, has tested these products.
 All information is research-based.

 Care/of is a company that assesses each customer on their overall health and uses that information to create a personalized vitamin subscription plan.

 Their products are not USP certified.
 The company says that its vitamins and supplements are “thoughtfully curated” and contain premium ingredients backed by scientists.

 The company says that its products suit people with a wide range of dietary restrictions.
 The prices vary depending on the personalized plan.

 Ritual is a subscription service that offers multivitamins tailored to each person’s stage of life.

 The company says that its products are high quality and made from traceable ingredients.
 Its Essentials for Women 18+ range is also USP verified.

 Ritual offers multivitamins that are:

 - for men